Clearing Up Confusion in Filing a Supplemental Brief in the Third & the Fifth District Courts

 Step 1 – File a motion requesting permission to file a supplemental brief prior to filing the brief.
 The Third District requires that an appointed attorney who requests permission to file a supplemental brief needs to explain in great detail why the issue was not raised at the time the opening brief was filed (e.g., the issue arose after the filing of the opening brief based on a new published opinion from the Supreme Court).

 Step 3 – File the brief.
 Once counsel has received a copy of the order granting permission, counsel may file the supplemental brief with the clerk.
 The brief must be formal with green covers, a table of contents, a table of authorities, a statement of any additional facts that apply to the new argument, a certification of page count, and a proof of service.
-A letter brief will not be accepted for filing unless the court's order specifically includes granting permission to file an informal brief.
+A letter brief will not be accepted for filing unless the court's preauthorization order specifically includes permission to file an informal brief.
+The filed brief must meet all local rule requirements for TrueFiling, including bookmarks and pagination requirements.